 Don’t let silk intimidate you.
 When properly cleaned and cared for, silk items can last quite a long time as staples in your closet.
 As a protein, the process of cleaning silk is very similar to how you wash your own hair.
 For the full do’s and don’ts, check out our full article here.

-The semi-synthetic fabric, Cupro, is a great alternative to silk.
+The semi-synthetic fabric, Cupro, is a great vegan alternative to silk.
 Cupro is made from cotton linter – an otherwise discarded bit of the cotton plant.
 The feel of Cupro is soft and silky.
-In fact, it’s easy to mistake one for the other.
-Cupro has a lovely weight, offering an elegant drape without any static buildup.
-The care of Cupro is even easier than the hand – you can toss it in a warm (for light colors) or cold (for light or dark colors) wash and line dry.
+In fact, it’s easy to mistake cupro for high quality silk.
+Cupro has a significant weight, offering an elegant drape without any static buildup.
+The care of Cupro is even easier than the hand – you can toss it in a warm (for light colors) or cold (for light or dark colors) gentle wash and line dry.
 Cupro is biodegradable and vegan friendly.